ThomasMcLaughlin1/Genome_Assembly_Pipeline/README.md

 (6) Annotation of assemblies using PROKKA

-(7) Visualisation of annotation using Artemis
+(7) Annotation visualisation using Artemis

-(8) Mapping of short reads to reference using BWA
+(8) Mapping of short reads to reference with BWA

 (9) Mapping of long reads to reference using minimap2